Franklinyx-blip/ELEC2645-Individual-Project/README.md

 ## 1. Overview

-EnviroSense is a small menu-driven C program based on the ELEC2645 Unit 2 template.
+Environment Sense is a small menu-driven C program based on the ELEC2645 Unit 2 template.

 The program: